transeptorlabs/transeptor-docs/bundler/index.md

 One of the crucial components of the ERC-4337 is Bundlers, which are the infrastructure of Account Abstraction.
 The ERC-4337 Bundler ecosystem needs bundler diversity and the ability to allow any actor to take part in the bundling process.
 We are supporting the development of an ERC-4337 bundler to increase Bundler diversity in the ERC-4337 ecosystem.

 ## What is Transeptor?
-The Transeptor offers a wide range of bundling mode to to fit your needs.
+Transeptor is a modular Typescript ERC-4337 Bundler, designed with a strong emphasis on performance.
+It offers a wide range of bundling mode to to fit your needs.

 1. **Mempool support**: Determines the visibility of the UserOperations.
 2. **EVM network**: The networks that the Bundler supports.